openenergymonitor/EmonESP/readme.md

 #### Erase Flash

-If you are experiancing ESP hanging in a reboot loop after upload it may be that the ESP flash has remnants of previous code (which may have the used the ESP memory in a different way).
+If you are experiencing ESP hanging in a reboot loop after upload it may be that the ESP flash has remnants of previous code (which may have the used the ESP memory in a different way).
 The ESP flash can be fully erased using [esptool](https://github.com/themadinventor/esptool).
 With the unit in bootloder mode run:

 `$ esptool.py erase_flash`